Orchids, The Great Masters of Deception

 One of the most powerful tricks the beautiful orchid uses is sexual games.
 Nature’s engineering has gone so far that orchids can perfectly imitate the shape, color and texture of a female insect.
 By mastering the art of disguise, they attract deluded male insects into carrying their pollen.

-In addition, some orchids practice an artful deceit.
+Some orchids practice an artful deceit.
 By producing three chemical substances which mimic the alarm pheromones for various aphids, the orchid misleads female hoverflies into thinking the plant is a good source of food for its own offspring and draws them in to lay their eggs on its petals.
 The hoverflies almost incidentally pollinate the orchid.
-Scientists say that even the male hoverflies join the party, attracted by the chance of trying to copulate with the females that were drawn into this game.

-Nevertheless, both female and male insects get real pleasure from the small amount of nectar the plant produces and the orchid gets the result it needs, so everyone’s a winner.
+Many insects get real pleasure from the small amount of nectar the plant produces, while the orchid gets the result it needs, so everyone’s a winner.
 Researchers say that they are at least five different hoverfly species which are misled and fall into this “trap”.

-Another way of “seducing” a fly is by mimicking mushroom smell.
+Another way used by orchids to “seduce” flies is by mimicking mushroom smell.
 Flies love a specific type of mushroom and settle on the orchid in the hopes of a good meal.

-Evolution has come up with all these complicated techniques that help orchids to reproduce because its pollen is very small and sticky.
+Evolution has come up with all these complicated techniques to help orchids reproduce because its pollen is very small and sticky.
 It doesn’t float and is intended to get stuck on a bug or another pollinator in order to be transported to another orchid plant.
-Allergy sufferers may like to take note that as orchid pollen cannot travel through air, orchids are by and large allergy-free plants.
+Allergy sufferers may like to take note that, as orchid pollen cannot travel through air, orchids are considered to be allergy-free plants.

 It’s inspiring to see how nature evolves and supplies every living thing with its own powerful survival kit.